-To build muscle, you can incorporate some strength training exercises into your dog’s daily routine.
-In this article, we’ll cover everything you need on how to build muscle on a dog.
-From puppy conditioning, athletic conditioning to gentle exercises for elderly dogs.
+In this article, we’ll cover everything you need on how to build muscle on a dog, from puppy conditioning and athletic conditioning to gentle exercises for elderly dogs.

-Read on to see why body conditioning is important whatever your dog’s breed.
+Read on to see why body conditioning is essential, whatever your dog’s breed.

 Benefits of Dog Conditioning

-Just like us being in prime physical condition can prevent a dog from injuring themselves, Body conditioning promotes better balance, body awareness and coordination, preventing pulled muscles and other injuries.
+Just like us being in prime physical condition can prevent a dog from injuring itself.
+Body conditioning promotes better balance, body awareness and coordination, preventing pulled muscles and other injuries.

 If your furry friend has recently had surgery or an illness, don’t try to guess what they need.
-Your vet or physical therapist can recommend fitness routines for core strength training or aid muscle building and get Fido moving again.
+Your vet or physical therapist can recommend fitness routines for core strength training, aid muscle building, and get Fido moving again.

 Builds a Bond

-Any time you and your dog spend together improves your bond, and a fitness programme is just the same.
-You will learn how to best communicate your commands to the dog and he will need to watch and listen to understand what you want of him.
+Any time you and your dog spend together improves your bond, and a fitness programme is the same.
+You will learn how to communicate your commands to the dog; he will need to watch and listen to understand what you want of him.

 Improves Overall health

-Cardiovascular exercise burns calories and strengthens the heart and lungs, whilst strength training helps develop muscle mass and protects their joints.
+Cardiovascular exercise burns calories and strengthens the heart and lungs, while strength training helps develop muscle mass and protects joints.